 Most NHS ambulance trusts run their own training courses so, although using your ELC for emergency driving or ambulance technician courses will help if you go on to work for a private company, you will still need to undergo training periods with the NHS.

-- level 2 Award in Ambulance Driving
+- level 3 Award in Patient Care Services: Ambulance Driving

 - level 3 Certificate in Emergency Response Ambulance Driving